-We are planning to hold live interviews in London in 2022, although arrangements may be subject to change due to the ongoing coronavirus situation.
-However, applicants who would prefer not to travel because of coronavirus may choose to have a video interview instead.
+We are planning to hold live interviews in London in 2023, although applicants who cannot travel may submit a video audition instead.
 You will still be considered for a scholarship using this method.

 This applies to candidates for Composition and Composition for Screen who have been selected for the second stage of the audition process.

 Composers audition by submitting a portfolio of work to the RCM for consideration.
 Composition interviews take place at the RCM in London but video interviews are available.

 If you have any questions about studying at the RCM or about the admissions process please contact our Admissions team, who will be happy to help you.